enricoros/big-AGI/README.md

 - manually: `docker run -d -p 3000:3000 ghcr.io/enricoros/big-agi`
 - or, with docker-compose: `docker-compose up` or see [the documentation](docs/deploy-docker.md) for a composer file with integrated browsing

+## ⚙️ Deploy with Midori AI Subsystem for Docker

+Follow the setup found on [Midori AI Subsystem Site](https://io.midori-ai.xyz/subsystem/manager/) for your host OS After setting that up install the Big-AGI docker backend to the Midori AI Subsystem.

+Once that is done, you are all set!

 ## ☁️ Deploy on Cloudflare Pages

 Please refer to the [Cloudflare deployment documentation](docs/deploy-cloudflare.md).